ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

   This annotation is automatically added to the Service if it's not specified when creating.
 After the Service is created successfully it shouldn't be changed, otherwise the Service won't behave as expected.

   If this annotation is specified with a valid cloud load balancer ID when creating Service, the Service is reusing this load balancer rather than creating another one.
-Please make sure that your load balancer is correctly named according to the [Naming Convention](#namingconvention) using 'kube_service_' as load balancer's name prefix.
-.
-Again, it shouldn't be changed after the Service is created.
+You can share up to two Kubernetes Services on the same Octavia LoadBalancer.
+The exposed port(s) must be available on the Octavia LoadBalancer (you cannot share two applications on the same Octavia Listener) and yours MKS clusters must be in the OpenStack Subnet.
+[Sharing load balancer with multiple Services (Github)](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md#sharing-load-balancer-with-multiple-services)

   If this annotation is specified, the other annotations which define the load balancer features will be ignored.